 A brightly colored bag or luggage tag or strap reduces the risk of your luggage being mistakenly claimed by another passenger.

 Make sure you arrive at the airport with plenty of time to get your bags checked.
 Avoid tight connections and make sure to ask the airline agent if your bags will automatically be transferred.
 Once you’ve landed at your final destination, go straight to the luggage carousel to claim your bags.

 5. Get travel insurance

 Even the best tips won’t guarantee that your luggage is never lost, stolen or delayed.
 That’s why you should always have adequate travel insurance, even if you’re only traveling for a short period of time.
-Travel insurance with IVC covers not only loss and theft, but can provide a clothing allowance if your luggage is delayed for 24+ hours.
+Volunteer Card travel insurance covers not only loss and theft, but can provide a clothing allowance if your luggage is delayed for 24+ hours.
 Make sure you keep receipts for your possessions where possible or consider making a photographic record of luggage contents, in case you need to make a claim.